shuchaoduan/QAFE-Net/README.md

 ### Data Download

 1: PFED5 dataset.
-To access the PFED5 dataset, please complete and sign the [PFED5 request form](dataset/PFED5_Request_Form.docx) and forward it to shuchao.duan@bristol.ac.uk.
+To access the PFED5 dataset, please complete and sign the [PFED5 request form](dataset/PFED5_Request_Form.docx) and forward it to Prof. Majid Mirmehdi (m.mirmehdi@bristol.ac.uk).
 By submitting your application, you acknowledge and confirm that you have read and understood the relevant notice.
 Upon receiving your request, we will promptly respond with the necessary link and guidelines.
-Please note that ONLY faculty members can request for their team to be granted access to the dataset.
+Please note that ONLY FACULTY MEMBERS can request for their team to be granted access to the dataset.

 2: [UNBC-McMaster](https://www.jeffcohn.net/Resources/) dataset.